AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IValidationResult/RepairResult.md

 IValidationResult.RepairResult Property
 =======================================
-AutomationML 2.1 APIGets information about the result of a repair operation for one element.
+Gets information about the result of a repair operation for one element.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)